-The Board is authorized to implement an anti-take-over measure exercisable following completion of the Business Combination by granting to an outside foundation rights to subscribe for preference shares in the Company's capital (the "Preference Shares") up to a maximum corresponding with 100% of the issued and outstanding share capital of the Company, excluding any Preference Shares, outstanding immediately prior to the exercise of these subscription rights, less one share, provided that these subscription rights shall only be granted to the foundation.
+The Board is authorised to implement an anti-take-over measure exercisable following completion of the Business Combination by granting to an outside foundation rights to subscribe for preference shares in the Company's capital (the "Preference Shares") up to a maximum corresponding with 100% of the issued and outstanding share capital of the Company, excluding any Preference Shares, outstanding immediately prior to the exercise of these subscription rights, less one share, provided that these subscription rights shall only be granted to the foundation.
 Class A Ordinary Shareholders and holders of Founder Shares do not have any pre-emptive rights upon the issuance of Preference Shares and holders of Preference Shares do not have any pre-emptive right in respect of the issuance of Class A Ordinary Shares or Founder Shares.
-The Board refers to the relevant provisions of the Articles of Association and the Prospectus for further details on this anti-take-over measure.
+The Board refers to the relevant provisions of the Articles of Association and the Prospectus for further details on this anti-take over measure.

 4.2.2.
-Sponsor Lock-Up
+Sponsor lock-up

-In the Sponsors Agreement (as defined below), the Sponsors have committed to the Company not to transfer, assign, pledge or sell and are as such bound by a contractual lock-up undertaking with respect to the Founder Shares, Founder Warrants, the Class A Ordinary Shares obtained by them as a result of converting Founder Shares, which undertakings and applicable exceptions are further detailed in the Prospectus.
+In the Sponsors Agreement (as defined below), the Sponsors have committed to the Company not to transfer, assign, pledge or sell and are as such bound by a contractual lock-up undertaking with respect to the Founder Shares, the Founder Warrants (i.e. which have expired by now) and the Class A Ordinary Shares obtained by them as a result of converting Founder Shares, which undertakings and applicable exceptions are further detailed in the Prospectus.